DrewWing/EDrewcatedGuesser/Conventions.md

 .DESCRIPTION
     A more detailed explanation of the script's functionality, including its purpose and how it works.

+    Created/Forked from <other script> on MM-DD-YYYY
+    because i guess i need to have windows support.

+    AUTHOR: Drew Wingfield
+    VERSION: <The current version of the program>
+    COPYRIGHT:
+        This file is a part of Drew Wingfield's FTCAPI program (EDrewcated Guesser).
+        Please see the license in the LICENSE.txt and documentation in the README.md file.

 .PARAMETER <ParameterName>
     Description of each parameter used by the script.